 John French, the Photographer who Brought Fashion Photos to the MassesFebruary 23, 2020

-John French was a photographer who worked in the fashion department of the Daily Express – then a very respected fashion authority – in the 1950s and 60s.
+John French was a top fashion photographer who worked in the fashion department of the Daily Express – then a very respected fashion authority – in the 1950s and 60s.
 But newsprint wasn’t the greatest medium for detailed photographs, and so French developed a style and technique which showed the image clearly.
 Until then mostly illustrations were used.
-If photographs were commissioned it was in harsh high contrast, with solid blacks and whites which tended to smudge in the printing.
+If photographs were commissioned it was in harsh high contrast, with solid black and white which tended to smudge in the printing.

 French used light bounced off reflector boards, which gave the pictures a soft, high key effect.
 The face would be very white and the eyes and lips stood out beautifully.
 The poses were carefully static and the clothes immaculately pressed.
 They were often nipped in even further with bulldog clips.
 These pictures reproduced really well and showed the clothes perfectly.
 He also took photos for Harper’s Bazaar, Vanity Fair, and Tatler.
 His models included all the greats – Barbara Goalen, Anne Gunning, and Jean Shrimpton among many others.

 John French – London Born Artist

 John French was born in London in 1907.
 In 1926 he enrolled in Hornsea School of Art, which taught him the basics of photography.
 The year after that, in 1927, he had an apprenticeship at a block making firm, and then a commercial art studio, both of which taught him about technical reproduction in print.

 In 1930, he moved abroad to pursue his dream of becoming an artist.
 In the tiny fishing village of Positano, Italy, he studied painting with a former pupil of Georges Braque.
 He lived there until 1936, supporting himself by designing book covers for Jonathan Cape and other publishers.